-A non-refundable transfer of ownership fee of \$2,500 must be submitted to the CDA along with updated materials of the new owner/management team for each project in which 50 percent or more of the ownership entity has changed.
+All changes in ownership must be approved by the CDA.
+If the transfer occurs prior to a date five (5) years after the project's new construction/rehabilitation placed in service date, a non-refundable transfer of ownership fee of \$2,500 must be submitted to the CDA along with updated materials of the new owner/management team for each project in which 50 percent or more of the ownership entity is new since reservation or carryover allocation or initial determination.
 Prior to Issuance of Form 8609, changes in ownership must be approved by the CDA.
-See Section IV.F.
-Transfer of Ownership for further details on Transfer of Ownership.
+See Section IV.F. and IV.G. for further details on Transfer of Ownership.